sunnybhambhani/todayslearning/helm_installer_approach2.md

 ```

 Lets break this file now:
-- There can be multiple sections in this `YAML` file, but majorly we will focus on `.releases`, `.repositories`, and `.helmDefaults` sections.
+- There can be multiple sections in this `YAML` file, but majorly we will focus on `.releases` and `.repositories` sections.
 - For more details around what all things we can have in a helmfile.yaml, ref: https://helmfile.readthedocs.io/en/latest/#configuration.
 - `.releases` is an array which basically signifies what all helm releases we need to deploy in a Kubernetes cluster.
   - Important KV pairs in each item are `.releases[].name` which refers to the name of the release.